deanwampler/Contract4J5/contract4j5/README.txt

 1) For all properties currently defined, if a value is empty, it is ignored!

-2) Some of the fields in the aspects are actually static (e.g. default test expression makers and locators of test expressions in parent classes).
-Making them static was a compromise to permit easy access by pure Java code, such as unit tests!
+2) In pre-v0.6.0 releases, the fields in the aspects were static, e.g., ConstructorBoundaryConditions.getDefaultPreTestExpressionMaker()
+Now, you get the "aspectOf()" instance first:
+  ConstructorBoundaryConditions.aspectOf().getDefaultPreTestExpressionMaker()

+3) The type "Contract4J" was an aspect in pre-v0.6.0 releases.
+It is now a class and a singleton instance is used.
+Hence, Contract4J.setEnabled(Contract4J.TestType.Pre, true);
+is now
+   Contract4J.getInstance().setEnabled(Contract4J.TestType.Pre, true);

 --- Invocation and Configuration of Contract4J5

 To build Contract4J5 the following third-party tools are required, along with